h-greggc/hugo-travel-dream/content/posts/Cordoba/index.md

 Surviving Roman artifacts most famously include the Roman Bridge as a entry to the southern gate of Cordoba.
 As a former resident of the Washington, DC, metro area, I can't help but notice the staying power of Roman bridge designs.

+{{< figure
+  src= "roman-bridge-approach-cordoba.JPEG"
+  link= "roman-bridge-approach-cordoba.JPEG"
+  caption= "My awkward view of the Roman bridge to Codoba--(where the tour bus can park often sets the initial view of a site).
+The Mosque-Cathedral is in the background, right, including the (more distant) spire peaking over the sanctuary roof."

+>}}

 ## The Jewish Quarter

 One major theme that one leaves with from Adalusian Spain with is the ubiquitous "Jewish Quarters" within the historic centers of cities.
+Cordoba offers a charming Jewish Quarter complete with white-washed walls, narrow, maze-like streets that often end in cul-de-sacs, and plenty of flowers in planters along the walls.
+We enjoyed a brief tour of a typical upperclass home with a courtyard and a look at some of the oldest streets in town.
+We had only a brief visit, but at least we had time to spend with friends dining al-fresco in the quarter.

+{{< figure
+  src= "mosque-church-spire-from-jewish-quarter.JPEG"
+  link= "mosque-church-spire-from-jewish-quarter.JPEG"
+  caption= "We're off to the white-washed walls and narrow streets of Cordoba's Jewish Quarter.
+The Mosque-Cathedral spire sets a useful landmark--_if_you can find a view of it from the narrow passages."
+>}}